russdanner/agi-studio-let-them-eat-cake/README.md

 -Russ

 # Let Them Eat Cake
-Tomorrow Graham must meet with King Edward for reasons unknown.
+Tomorrow, Graham must meet with King Edward for reasons unknown.
 This 'fan game' adventure takes place the night before Graham's quest commissioned by King Edward.
 Graham "goes" on a bit of a silly quest that prepares him for the adventure that lies ahead in the following days.